brbaso/UIkit_Lightbox_Extended/README.md

                         var cat;
                         cat = $('#modal_' + ix).attr('data-category');

-                        /* compare actual category data of the item with the clicked filter value;
+                        /* compare actual data-category attribyte value of the item with the clicked filter value;
                         if data match assign its data category as a new lightbox group option - this is neccessary so we make sure that only grid elements within a category display when corresponding filter clicked */ if (cat == fltr) {